-- (g) a creative arts facility; - (h) a physical recreational facility; - (i) a swimming pool facility, hydrotherapy pool, spa, sauna, steam room or spring.
-Permitted operations Educational facilities - (8) A person who owns, controls or operates an educational facility in the State of Victoria may operate that facility during the restricted activity period only for the purposes of: - (a) providing childcare and early childhood education services; or - (b) primary school or secondary school educational services (including at a school or non-school senior secondary provider and outside school hours care services) where education is being provided to: - (i) a child, children or young person in a school experiencing vulnerability; or - (ii) a child, children or young person who has: - (a) a single parent or carer and that person is an Authorised Worker and is: - (A) working outside of the home; or - (B) working at home and is unable to make alternative supervision arrangements for the child, children or young person; or - (b) two parents or carers and both of those people are Authorised Workers and: - (A) both are working outside of the home; or

-- (B) one or both of them are working at home and are unable to make alternative supervision arrangements for the child, children or young person; or - secondary school students attending an assessment that has been approved to proceed onsite as specified in the Authorised Provider and Authorised Worker List: or
+- (g) a creative arts facility;

+- (h) a physical recreational facility;

+- (i) a swimming pool facility, hydrotherapy pool, spa, sauna, steam room or spring.

+Permitted operations - Educational facilities

+- (7) A person who owns, controls or operates an educational facility in the State of Victoria may operate that facility during the restricted activity period only for the purposes of: - (a) providing primary school or secondary school educational services (including at a school or non-school senior secondary provider and outside school hours care services) where education is being provided to: - (i) a vulnerable child or young person; or - (ii) a child, children or young person who has: - (A) a single parent or carer and that person is an Authorised Worker and is working outside of the home and is unable to make alternative supervision arrangements for that child, children or young person leaving the premises to attend primary school or secondary school education services; or - (B) two parents or carers and both of those people are Authorised Workers and both are working outside of the home and are unable to make alternative supervision arrangements for that child, children or young person leaving the premises to attend primary school or secondary school education services; or - (iii) secondary school students attending an assessment that has been approved to proceed onsite as specified in the Authorised Provider and Authorised Worker List; or - (b) providing childcare or early childhood education services where the education service is being provided to: - (i) a vulnerable child or young person in a childcare or early childhood education service; or - (ii) a child, children or young person who has: - (A) a single parent or carer and that person is an Authorised Worker or work for an authorised provider and holds an Authorised Worker Permit, and is: - 1. working outside of the home and is unable to make alternative supervision arrangements for that child, children or young person leaving the premises to attend childcare or early childhood education services; or